-- 1. Park the machine on a level surface and disengage the blade-control switch. - Move the motion-control levers outward to the PARK position, shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+- 1. Park the machine on a level surface and disengage the blade-control switch. - 2.
+Ensure that the parking brake is engaged., shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
 Set the height-of-cut lever to middle position.